BeanTheAlien/GhostScript/README.md

 ## 0.0.7
 - Added variable support (define with `var`).
 - Fixed an error in the stdlib that would cause undefined to not print.
+- Fixed an error in the stdlib that would cause null and undefined to not be different values.

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~